fatguytyson/MenuBundle/README.md

 In v2, cache was attempted to be added, and while it saved the cache correctly, there are too many variables to chase down into to generate the cache key.
 I may try again, but not now.

-New Features in development (dev-master) Add Dynamic Menus through event listener I hope this handles your needs for a simple yet robust menu rendering solution.
 Please feel free to submit issues so it can be improved.

-This is an attempt to move to Symfony4.